HoffmannTom/DevOps-with-Docker/Part-3/3.5/README.md

 # EXERCISE 3.5:
 ## Frontend
-The user "gouser" was created and used in the Dockerfile.
+The user "httpuser" was created and used in the Dockerfile.

 ## Backend
 The base image was switched to alpine-linux.
 The user "gouser" was added and used in the Dockerfile.